 Choosing the Right Presoak

-The chemical makeup of the dirt and road film on the vehicle’s surface will determine whether you use a low-pH presoak (acidic) or a high-pH presoak (alkaline) because each can vary on effectiveness depending on whether the contaminant is organic or inorganic.
+The chemical makeup of the dirt and road film on the vehicle’s surface will determine whether you use a low-pH presoak (acidic) or a high-pH presoak (alkaline).
+Each can vary on effectiveness depending on whether the contaminant is organic or inorganic.

-Generally, low-pH presoaks are effective against typical soils with high mineral content that accumulate on the surface of the vehicle whereas alkaline presoaks tend to be more effective on oily substances.
+Generally, low-pH presoaks are effective against typical soils with high mineral content that accumulate on the surface of the vehicle.
+Alkaline presoaks tend to be more effective on oily substances.
 In some cases, a two-step combination using both types is effective depending on the nature of the dirt on the vehicle.

-With today’s foamers being so concentrated, it’s important to integrate a product that will neutralize a high-pH presoak because the lower the pH of the car surface, the better the car will dry.
+With today’s foamers being so concentrated, it’s important to integrate a product that will neutralize a high-pH presoak.
+The lower the pH of the car surface, the better the car will dry.

 In general, if you use a low-pH presoak, your cars will be drier and shinier.